• Skip to main content

 • fresh chives – the mild, delicate onion flavour enhances the taste and adds a subtle freshness to these popular baked treats.

-Please find the ingredient quantities in the recipe card at the end of the post.
+The ingredient quantities along with the method is in the recipe card at the end of the post.

 ingredients for cheese scones